Buffalo supermarket shooter arraigned on federal charges

-Payton Gendron was indicted last week on hate crimes and weapons counts.
-The plea was entered in court by Gendron’s attorney, who said she hoped to resolve the case before trial.
-Wearing an orange jumpsuit and shackles, Gendron was silent during the brief arraignment.
+The shooter was indicted last week on hate crimes and weapons counts.
+The plea was entered in court by his attorney, who said she hoped to resolve the case before trial.
+Wearing an orange jumpsuit and shackles, Payton Gendron was silent during the brief arraignment.

-The 27-count federal indictment contains special findings, including that Gendron engaged in substantial planning to commit an act of terrorism and took aim at vulnerable older people — specifically 86-year-old Ruth Whitfield, 77-year-old Pearl Young, 72-year-old Katherine Massey, 67-year-old Heyward Patterson and 65-year-old Celestine Chaney.
+The 27-count federal indictment contains special findings, including that the attacker engaged in substantial planning to commit an act of terrorism and took aim at vulnerable older people — specifically 86-year-old Ruth Whitfield, 77-year-old Pearl Young, 72-year-old Katherine Massey, 67-year-old Heyward Patterson and 65-year-old Celestine Chaney.

-Attorney General Merrick Garland, who halted federal executions last year, has not ruled out seeking the death penalty against Gendron, who turned 19 in June.
+Attorney General Merrick Garland, who halted federal executions last year, has not ruled out seeking the death penalty against the gunman, who turned 19 in June.
 The Justice Department said a decision on whether to seek the death penalty would come later.

-Gendron, who livestreamed the May 14 attack, was arrested just outside the entrance of the Tops Friendly Supermarket after donning body armor and opening fire on weekend shoppers and employees in the parking lot and inside.
+After livestreaming the May 14 attack, the shooter was arrested just outside the entrance of the Tops Friendly Supermarket.
+Wearing body armor, he had opened fire on weekend shoppers and employees in the parking lot and inside the store.
 Three people were wounded.

 “We all know he’s guilty.
 We saw what he did,” Zeneta Everhart said after the court proceeding.
 Her son, Zaire Goodman, was wounded in the attack.
 “The world saw what he did.
 He posted what he did.”